SUSE/skuba/ci/infra/azure/README.md

     You can "rely" on `cat`, `base64` and a lot of copy and paste...
   * `skuba` requires a private ssh key to connect to all the nodes of the cluster.
-    You have to upload the private key you specified at cluster creation (ugh!) or create a new one inside of the first master node and copy that around the cluster.
+    You have to upload the private key you specified at cluster creation or create a new one inside of the first master node and copy that around the cluster.

 ## Enable Multiple Zones

 It is possible to enable multiple zone.
 It can be set `enable_zone` to `true` and master/worker node will distribute sequentially based on zones defined in `azure_availability_zones`.

+  * As of June 2020, the Azure Availability Zones is not available in all Azure regions.

 # Known limitations